 SFTP stands for Secure File Transfer Protocol and it relies on SSH.
-SFTP allows users to transfer data over a connection that is secured using the well known Secure Shell (SSH) protocol.
+SFTP allows users to transfer data over a connection that is secured using the well-known Secure Shell (SSH) protocol.
 The SFTP protocol is also faster and uses less data than the FTP protocol.
-Therefore we highly recommend using SFTP instead of FTP whenever possible.
-You can transfer your files between your machines using some of the popular SFTP clients such as FileZilla, Cyberduck or WinSCP.
+Therefore we highly recommend using SFTP commands, instead of FTP whenever possible.
+With SFTP commands, you can transfer your files between your machines using some of the popular SFTP clients such as FileZilla, Cyberduck, or WinSCP.
 You can also do it directly from the Linux command line.

-In this article, we will list and explain some of the most popular and useful SFTP commands.
-They are great for beginners – easy to understand and useful for everyday server tasks.
+In this article, we will demonstrate and explain some of the most popular and useful SFTP commands.

 1. Connect to the SFTP server

 You can connect to a remote server via SFTP using the following command

 You can also use a hostname instead of the IP address.

 We already mentioned that SFTP is using the same protocol as SSH, so if SSH is not listening on the default port 22, you can specify the port in the command

 sftp -oPort=2345 user@IP_Address

 Where ‘2345’ is the port number you are using.